-Since 1997, when Kennywood Entertainment Company took over the management of Lake Compounce, more than $40 million has been invested in renovations and enhancements to the historic, 325-acre theme park.
+Since 1997, when Kennywood Entertainment Company took over the management of Lake Compounce, more than $50 million has been invested in renovations and enhancements to the historic, 407-acre theme park.
 In December of 2007, Kennywood surprised park enthusiasts when it announced it would sell off all of its properties--including Lake Compounce, which is now owned and operated by Palace Entertainment.

-In recent years, more than 25 new rides and attractions have been added including the Zoomerang steel roller coaster; a Sky Ride that takes visitors on a scenic trip to the top of Compounce Mountain; Mammoth Falls, a 551-foot long flume ride; the Riptide Racer high-speed waterslide; and the $6 million Boulder Dash, the world's first roller coaster built into a mountainside and the longest, fastest wooden roller coaster on the East Coast.
+In recent years, more than 25 new rides and attractions have been added including the Zoomerang steel roller coaster; a Sky Ride that takes visitors on a scenic trip to the top of Compounce Mountain; Mammoth Falls, a 551-foot-long flume ride; the Riptide Racer high-speed waterslide; Bayou Bay wave action pool; and the $6 million Boulder Dash, the world's first roller coaster built into a mountainside and the longest, fastest wooden roller coaster on the East Coast.
+It was named "Best Wooden Roller Coaster in the World" by Amusement Today in 2013.
 Boulder Dash is nearly a mile long and achieves speeds of 60 miles per hour.
 The thrill ride lasts about 2-1/2 minutes.

-Admission to Lake Compounce for 2013 is $38.99 for adults (save by purchasing Lake Compounce discount tickets online for May Preview Days), $28.99 for "Juniors" under 52" tall and $19.99 for seniors over 60 years of age.
-Enter the park after 5 p.m., and admission is $19.99.
+Admission to Lake Compounce for 2014 is $39.99 for adults (save by purchasing Lake Compounce discount tickets online), $29.99 for "Juniors" under 52" tall and $19.99 for seniors over 60 years of age.
 Children three and under are admitted free.
-Admission includes all rides and attractions.
-Parking is $8 per vehicle, or buy a 2013 season parking pass for $33.
+Admission includes most rides and attractions.
+Parking is $8 per vehicle, or buy a 2014 season parking pass for $34.

-Lake Compounce offers a Season Pass that entitles the bearer to unlimited visits, plus a 10 percent savings on all food and retail purchases, early water park admission on select dates, bring-a-buddy deals and access to a season pass holders only luau on June 7.
-Order your season pass online.
+Lake Compounce offers a Season Pass that entitles the bearer to unlimited visits, plus a 10 percent savings on all food and retail purchases, early water park admission on select dates, bring-a-buddy deals and other perks.
+A more affordable Summer Pass offers unlimited admission only.
+Order either pass online.

-Need a place to stay near Lake Compounce?
-Compare rates at Bristol, Connecticut, hotels with kayak.com.
+Need a hotel near Lake Compounce?
+Compare rates and reviews for Bristol, Connecticut, hotels with TripAdvisor.

 If you live in the Hartford area and are looking for a summer job, Lake Compounce offers a variety of full- and part-time employment opportunities.
 Applications may be submitted online.